dekuNukem/duckyPad/README.md

 ![Alt text](resources/pics/title.jpg)

-duckypad is a mechanical keypad with OLED screen and 15 keys, each of which can execute a script when pressed.
+duckypad is a mechanical keypad with RGB backlight, OLED screen, and 15 keys.
+Each key can execute a script when pressed.

-The script can be as simple as shortcuts like `ctrl+c`, or as complex as [creating root backdoors](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Payload---OSX-Root-Backdoor) or [grabbing passwords](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Payload---download-mimikatz%2C-grab-passwords-and-email-them-via-gmail).
+The scripts can be as simple as shortcuts like `ctrl+c`, or as complex as [creating root backdoors](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Payload---OSX-Root-Backdoor) or [grabbing passwords](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Payload---download-mimikatz%2C-grab-passwords-and-email-them-via-gmail).
+It's all customizable by you.

 Multiple profiles are supported, for different programs/environments.